savrus/hl/README.md

 Average label size 39.2462
 Maximum label size 89
 ```
-Akiba et al algorithm is much faster than greedy HHL algoriths.
+Akiba et al algorithm is much faster than greedy HHL algorithms.
 Furthermore, it requires a linear amount of memory, so `degree`+`akiba` can be used for large graphs:
 ```
 $ ./degree -o coAuthorsCiteseer.order coAuthorsCiteseer.graph
 $ ./akiba -o coAuthorsCiteseer.order coAuthorsCiteseer.graph